 Composting can be done indoors with minimal preparation.

--It’s common practice to keep two compost containers — one for scraps that are continually getting added to, and a second for scraps that are completing the decomposition process.
+When beginning to compost at home, there are a few key points to keep in mind. -If repelling pests is a priority, opt for or purchase a tumbler system. -Keep in mind that compost must be fully decomposed before you add it to soil or a garden. -It’s common practice to keep two compost containers — one for scraps that are continually getting added to, and a second for scraps that are completing the decomposition process.

 In small spaces, vermicomposting can be an easy solution.
 Vermicomposting is a type of composting that uses red wiggler worms to assist in the decomposition of the compost pile.
 Worms eat to produce a richer finished product, and they can eat half of their body weight each day.